 To begin, I set some rules for myself.
 First, I had to take photos of every salad I ate as proof of consumption to hold myself accountable.
 While I received some concerned looks from strangers, I took photos of my salads anyway, and got into the habit of adding them to an album called “SALAD OF THE DAY” on my phone.
 Second, all the ingredients of the salads had to come from the dining hall, so I was forced to be creative with the ingredients available.

-Third, I couldn't use any kind of salad dressing besides olive oil, because I wanted to avoid the hidden sodium many dressings contain, regardless of how "healthy" they may seem.
-I know this sounds like some form of self-torture, but you'd be surprised at how quickly your tastebuds get used to raw lettuce that isn't coated in a buttermilk or oil-based dressing.
-Additionally, the other ingredients of my salads weren't bogged down by dressing, so I could taste them better and more thoroughly enjoy their flavors (though in all honesty, often they were equally tasteless).
+Third, I couldn’t use any kind of salad dressing besides olive oil, because I wanted to avoid the hidden sodium many dressings contain, regardless of how “healthy” they may seem.
+I know this sounds like some form of self-torture, but you’d be surprised at how quickly your tastebuds get used to raw lettuce that isn’t coated in a buttermilk or oil-based dressing.
+Additionally, the other ingredients of my salads weren’t bogged down by dressing, so I could taste them better and more thoroughly enjoy their flavors (though often, they were equally tasteless).

 The Journey

 I began making salads with ingredients with which I was most familiar.
-My favorite lettuce base was spring mix, but since the dining hall usually only offered iceberg lettuce, I went with that about half of the time.
+My favorite lettuce base was spring mix, but since the dining hall usually only offered iceberg lettuce, I went with that about half the time.

-I'd add about two toppings solely to add flavor to the salad (since olive oil contributes next to nothing flavor-wise).
-For example, I'd add a small amount of crumbled feta cheese (too much contributes just as much sodium as dressing does), dried cranberries, sunflower seeds, or — if it was available that day — bean and corn salsa
+I’d add about two toppings solely to add flavor to the salad (since olive oil contributes next to nothing flavor-wise).
+For example, I’d add a small amount of crumbled feta cheese (too much contributes just as much sodium as dressing does), dried cranberries, sunflower seeds, or — if it was available that day — bean and corn salsa.

 As a last resort, I’d add shredded cheddar cheese, though I quickly learned that cheddar cheese and iceberg lettuce is not a favorite combo of mine (see below).